wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Add synthesys audio from text with voice clone from another audio
 - [x] Create hub for voice cloning languages models (or download all default models)
 - [x] Add face swap module for deepfake on video/photo from one photo face
-- [ ] Add enchanter face or enchanter background on user video/photo without deepfake
+- [x] Add enchanter face or enchanter background on user video/photo without deepfake
 - [x] Make a version that will include all extensions without extensions download
 - [x] Improve indication and translation of current progress
 - [x] Add check debug module with python console
 - [x] Change real time translation on native translate
-- [ ] Improve message about GPU unavailable for user
+- [x] Improve message about GPU unavailable for user
 - [ ] Add module deepfake emotions
 - [ ] Update guid in application
 - [x] Add AI retouch frames in video by user tool

-:TODO check downloads tts models on windows, maybe is bug because of symbols :TODO check dicts from tacotron2/data after build, will be errors because of torch lib logical
+:TODO check downloads tts models on windows, maybe is bug because of symbols

 Update 1.6.0
 - [ ] Add create deepfake video by text prompts
-- [ ] Add in face animation and mouth approach to worked at the some time with a few heads and difference audio
 - [ ] Indicate user how much space on drive for tmp and result folders
 - [ ] Imitate emotions in voice
 - [ ] Train voices for Chinese and add logical to work with chinese grammatical